Naralux/dotfiles/README.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create symlinks for the packages you have installed e.g. zshrc

 ```
-$ stow .
+$ stow zsh
 ```

+Also see [this](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) article on using GNU Stow for managing dotfiles.